support@psrcompliance.com +91 87961 04190 WhatsApp

-Non-Governmental Organizations (NGOs) and charitable trusts play a pivotal role in addressing various social and welfare issues in India.
-To facilitate their work and encourage , the Indian government has established Sections 12A and 80G of the Income Tax Act, 1961.
-These provisions provide significant benefits for these organisations and donors, ensuring the efficient flow of resources for charitable activities.
+Non-Governmental Organizations (NGOs) and charitable trusts play an important role in helping society in India.
+They work in areas like education, health, poverty relief, and other social causes.
+To support their work and encourage more donations, the Indian government has introduced Sections Section 12A of the Income Tax Act, 1961 and Section 80G of the Income Tax Act, 1961.

 12A Registration: